gaschgithub/reaper-audiobook-toolkit/README.md

   Scripts encode workflows that have proven effective in real audiobook production.

 - **DAW-native integration**
-  All functionality is implemented using REAPER’s native Lua scripting API, without external dependencies.
+  All functionality is implemented using REAPER’s native Lua scripting API

 This repository does **not** attempt to:
 - perform automatic speech recognition or alignment,